When crew morale demands the best TV reception at sea, one company has been sending the right signal for more than 30 years.

-In all our 25+ years of doing business at Naval Electronics, our objective has never changed; to provide the best possible equipment for television reception at sea.
-Our new 4000 Series Cassette Amplifiers and state-of-the-art 400 Series antennas introduced in 1998, and made in Tampa, Florida, demonstrates our continuing commitment to the marine community.
+In all our 30 years of doing business at Naval Electronics, our objective has never changed; to provide the best possible equipment for television reception at sea.
+Our new 4000 Series Cassette Amplifiers and state-of-the-art 400 Series Marine TV Antennas introduced in 1998, and made in Tampa, Florida, demonstrates our continuing commitment to the marine community.

 Naval's commitment to excellence is evidenced in the Research and Development Lab through the use of very sensitive Hewlett Packard Network Analyzers.
 This allows Naval engineers to design equipment with very high dynamic range and low noise characteristics.
 Our CAD Station simplifies custom system design for any size vessel.
 Field engineers are well equipped with portable spectrum analyzers, time domain reflectometers, and frequency selective voltmeters to eliminate guess work in installation or, troubleshooting and repair.